kz9/ctf-writeups/2015-polictf/README.md

 (Unfortunately, my script requires at least 32G of RAM...due to python's ittertools.products storing all the data...,

-and yeah Iused a 40 core AWS instance, it took me 30 minutes to solve it)
+and yeah I used a 40 core AWS instance, it took me 30 minutes to solve it)

 Here's my script